McStasMcXtrace/McWeb/mcsimrunner_ng/README.md

         $ python manage.py collectstatic

 Say "yes" to overwrite existing files.
-Static content should either be hosted in apps, and will be copied to a subfolder by that name.
+Static content should either be hosted in apps, in which case files will be copied to a subfolder by that name, or at another location in the static dir (for generic, project-wide static files).

 # requirements: